Explained: EV charging and Tesla charger options

 Level 3 chargers are not feasible for home use, as they require special utility connections, hardware, wiring, and permits.
 They also have extremely high setup and energy costs.
 You’ll only find Level 3 DC charging stations along highways or in other public areas.

-Before you stop at a Level 3 charging station, make sure that the station is compatible with your EV’s charging port.
+Before you stop at a Level 3 charging station, make sure that the station is compatible with your EV’s charging port (or you have an adapter).
 There are 3 different connectors used by Level 3 chargers:

 When you buy a Tesla car, you will have two home charging options: The Tesla Mobile Connector and the Tesla Wall Connector.
 Let’s take a look at each of these Tesla charger options.